johanthureson/OneWayFlow/README.md

 # OneWayFlow
-Help code to implement redux without reducers for iOS projects
+- Help code to implement redux without reducers for iOS projects

-Drag the OneWayFlow folder into your project
+1) Drag the OneWayFlow folder into your project
+2) Follow the instructions in the files in the folder